 Visit Historic Willemstad

+While in Otrobanda, be sure to visit the Kura Hulanda Musuem and stroll along the city streets to admire the historic buildings.
 You can also visit the Rif Fort, which was originally built in 1828 to defend Willemstad.
-Today, some of the walls remain but the area has been transformed into the Renaissance Resort and Mall, where there is plenty of shopping and restaurants.
+Today, some of the walls remain, but the area has been transformed into the Renaissance Resort and Mall, with plenty of shopping and restaurants.

+While in Punda, you also need to visit the floating market where vendors sell fresh produce, fish, and local goods directly from their boats.
 Another notable landmark is the Mikve Israel-Emanuel synagogue, the oldest surviving synagogue in the Western Hemisphere.
 You will also want to check out the Wilhelmina Park and its statue of Queen Wilhelmina.

 Explore the Hato Caves